 Methods: I performed logistic regression analysis, with log maternal age as the predictor and log odds of giving birth to a SGA infant as the response variable.
 Robust standard errors were calculated using the Huber-White sandwich estimator to allow for unequal variance.
 Parameters were exponentiated in order to obtain an estimate of the odds ratio comparing mothers that differ in age by log 1 year.
 95% confidence intervals and 2 sided p-values were calculated using Wald statistics.

-Results: From logistic regression on 755 subjects, the estimated OR of giving birth to a small for gestational age infant for mothers differing in log 1 year is 0.385, with older mothers having lower odds.
-A 95% confidence interval suggests that our data would not be surprising if the true OR is between 0.147 and 1.010.
+Results: From logistic regression on 755 subjects, the estimated OR of giving birth to a small for gestational age infant for mothers differing in is 0.385, (when log-transforming, express inference on multiplicative scale NOT log-additive scale; see key for details) with older mothers having lower odds.
+A 95% confidence interval suggests that our data would not be surprising if the true OR is between 0.1455and 1.010.
 A two sided p value of 0.052 does not allow us to reject the null hypothesis that the OR is 1.

 8b.)
+4/5

 It would be reasonable if you think the association between maternal age and probability of delivering a baby that is SGA is multiplicative.
 It would be silly if you think the association is additive.
-It is important to note that the range of ages in our sample is not very large, so it may be difficult to use this data to make inference about the effect of age on a multiplicative scale.
+It is important to note that the range of ages in our sample is not very large, so it may be difficult to use this data to make inference about the effect of age on a multiplicative scale (why?).
 This is another reason this analysis may be deemed “silly.”